hashicorp/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-8.md

 * Data can also be re-encrypted using the `rewrap` endpoint.

 ---
-name: lab-transit-challenge-1
-# 👩‍💻 Challenge 1: Enable the Transit Engine
-* In this lab challenge, you'll enable the Transit engine.
-* You'll do this in the **Vault Encryption as a Service** Instruqt track using the link provided by your instructor.
-* Instructions:
-  * Click the "Enable the Transit Secrets Engine" challenge of the "Vault Encryption as a Service" track.
-  * Then click the green "Start" button.
-  * Follow the challenge's instructions.
-  * Click the green "Check" button when finished.

-???
-* Instruct the students to do the "Enable the Transit Secrets Engine" challenge of the "Vault Encryption as a Service" track.
-* This challenge has them enable the Transit secrets engine on the path "lob_a/workshop/transit".

----
-name: lab-database-challenge-2
-# 👩‍💻 Challenge 2: Create an Encryption Key
-* In this lab, you'll create an encryption key for use with the Transit engine you enabled in the previous challenge.
-* Instructions:
-  * If the track does not do it for you, click the "Create a Key for the Transit Secrets Engine" challenge of the "Vault Encryption as a Service" track.
-  * Then click the green "Start" button.
-  * Follow the challenge's instructions.
-  * Click the green "Check" button when finished.

-???
-* Instruct the students to do the "Create a Key for the Transit Secrets Engine" challenge of the "Vault Encryption as a Service" track.
-* This challenge has them create an encryption key for use with the Transit engine they enabled in the previous challenge.

----
-name: lab-database-challenge-3
-# 👩‍💻 Challenge 3: Use the Web App Without Vault
-* In this lab, you'll use the web application without Vault.
-* Instructions:
-  * If the track does not do it for you, click the "Use the Web App Without Vault" challenge of the "Vault Encryption as a Service" track.
-  * Then click the green "Start" button.
-  * Follow the challenge's instructions.
-  * Click the green "Check" button when finished.

-???
-* Instruct the students to do the "Use the Web App Without Vault" challenge of the "Vault Encryption as a Service" track.
-* This challenge has them use the web application without Vault.
-* Point out that the new record they add during this challenge will nto be encrypted.

----
-name: lab-database-challenge-4
-# 👩‍💻 Challenge 4: Use the Web App With Vault
-* In this lab, you'll use the web application with Vault.
-* You'll also rotate the encryption key.
-* Instructions:
-  * If the track does not do it for you, click the "Use the Web App With Vault" challenge of the "Vault Encryption as a Service" track.
-  * Then click the green "Start" button.
-  * Follow the challenge's instructions.
-  * Click the green "Check" button when finished.

-???
-* Instruct the students to do the "Use the Web App With Vault" challenge of the "Vault Encryption as a Service" track.
-* This challenge has them use the web application with Vault.
-* Point out that the new record they add will have sensitive fields encrypted by Vault's Transit engine.

----
 name: chapter-8-review-questions
 # 📝 Chapter 8 Review
 * What is the main advantage of using Vault's Transit secrets engine?